0x3F3F/0x3F3F.github.io/_posts/2025-01-01-2024_Portfolio-Review.md

 ### Commodities
-My commodity exposure is through VALE and Glencore.
+My commodity exposure is through Vale and Glencore.
 I split the (~40%) coal out of the Glencore holding and count it under the coal weighting for better visibility.

 My emphasis is on the bulks which, although isn't sexy, is apparently where the money is made.
 Near term Iron Ore demand looks suspect,